Saint Barnabas on the Desert: History

 The sanctuary underwent a $4.5M renovation in 2010.
 The updates included replacing the 2,768-pipe organ dedicated in February 1962, as well the tapestry, "Ode to Joy," which had been damaged over the year due to exposure to light.
 The organ was replaced by Casavant Frères, the same company which had crafted the original organ, this time with 2,929 pipes.
 The organ was donated by John C. and Mary Dell Pritzlaff.
 Also during the renovation a new sound system was installed, to relieve ongoing acoustical issues.
 A unique feature was combining the organ's pipes with a mosaic, titled "Wondrous Love", which spans the back wall of the sanctuary, designed by renowned Canadian glass artist, Sarah Hall.

+In 2016 plans were announced for a Ritz-Carlton Resort and residences to be built on the desert surrounding the church campus.
+In response the parish began a capital campaign raising funds for campus improvements.
+The campaign entitled Welcoming the Neighborhood aimed at making the campus more inviting and accessible.
+The first phase included a renovation of the 60 year old Children's Center and playground.
+Redden Construction who had originally built the building returned to complete this work.
+The renovation was completed with a dedication ceremony on October 17, 2021.
+The second phase began in April 2023 and included exterior improvements including repairing the parking lot and installing covered walkways.
+The second part of this phase included a renovation of Hutton Hall which included a new kitchen and improved restrooms.This work was completed in late 2023.In February 2024 Jim Clark who had been rector for 20 years retired.
+At the time of his retirement the parishes chapel was renamed in his honor.
+Dan Burner became the church's interim rector following Clark's retirement.

 Saint Barnabas today

 Saint Barnabas is one of the Arizona centers for Contemplative Outreach, for those interested in the practice of Centering Prayer as taught by Father Thomas Keating.

 Outside organizations are also allowed to use the church's facilities, including Alcoholics Anonymous.

-Saint Barnabas' current Rector, Jim Clark, along with clergy colleagues, parishioners, and biblical scholars, has developed a specific type of small group Bible study, called "The Art of Engaging Holy Scripture" (TAEHS).
+Saint Barnabas' former Rector, Jim Clark, along with clergy colleagues, parishioners, and biblical scholars, has developed a specific type of small group Bible study, called "The Art of Engaging Holy Scripture" (TAEHS).
 The practice is meant to create "... a lively method of engaging the Scriptures through reading and study, conversational prayer and silent prayer, and group sharing."
 The practice gives the participants a succinct Biblical and Ecclesiological framework to enhance their prayer life and bible study, both in group sessions and on their own.

 The church also has its own chapter of the Order of Saint Luke.